rheslip/M8-Headless/README.md

 I'm not going to publish an image for the PI because building it from scratch is educational.
 Appreciate that I spent days figuring this out!

 I originally used the full release of Raspberry Pi Bullseye (32 bit) but the response to the keys was very laggy at times.
-I switched to DietPi (another couple days work) and the lag issue is greatly reduced.
+I switched to DietPi (another couple days work) and the lag issue was greatly reduced.
 There are still short delays from pressing a key till you see the response on the display at times.

 these are my notes on how to build the image - this is NOT a shell script, its just my way of taking notes: